patriciayulita/inc-scoping-review/README.md

 # inc-scoping-review

-This repository supports a scoping review of EEG-based studies of neonatal pain.
+This repository supports a scoping review of EEG-based studies of neonatal pain, which formed a chapter (Chapter 4) in my doctoral thesis.
 It includes all the data, scripts, and visualizations used in the analysis and thesis manuscript.
-There is a separate repository for analysis and generating figures used in the manuscript submitted for publication in peer-reviewed journal.
+There is a separate repository for analysis and generating figures used in the manuscript version submitted for publication in peer-reviewed journal.

 The repository is organized into two folders:
 - `matlab/`: Main MATLAB-based data analysis and figure generation